 - HiBAR – long-lasting and great-smelling.
 (Jump to my review.)

-- Habitat Botanicals – a good company for some sustainable toiletries, but not my favorite shampoo & conditioner.
+- Long WKND – a good company for some sustainable toiletries, but not my favorite shampoo & conditioner.
 (Jump to my review.)

 None of these companies use animal testing, most of their products are vegan, and all ship in minimal, plastic-free packaging.

-This New York company is 100% carbon-neutral, and they make the usuals for sustainable beauty – shampoo, conditioner, and body wash all in bar form.
+This very small New York-based company is 100% carbon-neutral, and they make the usuals for sustainable beauty – shampoo bars, conditioner bars, and body wash bars.

-But the one product I was most excited to try was their refillable deodorant, which I also reviewed below.
+But the one product I was most excited to try was their refillable deodorant:

 by Humankind Shampoo Bar Review: